salvaRC/Factor-Graph-Learning/README.md

 ## A Factor graph/MRF parameter learning package via stochastic maximum likelihood
+The current implementation only supports binary variables, with values in e.g. {-1, +1}.

 Currently only tested with Python3.7: